kimdoh/id_proto/week2/inline-css.md

 ```

 The `strong` tag adds bold styling, but the text stays red.
 There are complex rules that govern style inheritance, which will be documented in future guides.

+In general, inline styling is reserved for overriding styles [declared in the head of the document](span-div.md).